civicrm/civicrm-user-guide/docs/appendices/glossary.md

 ## Profiles

-A central concept in **CiviCRM**.
-In essence a subset of fields.
-See the chapter on **Collecting and Sharing Data** for a full explanation.
+A set of fields used for collecting, modifying, and sharing data.
+See [Profles](/organising-your-data/profiles.md) for more information.

 ## Proprietary software